-Their work, published online Jan.
-23 in the open-access, peer-reviewed journal PLOS One, contends that pro-inflammatory signaling molecules in blood called cytokines constitute a “switch” that induces the mechanism by which breast cancer cells “roll” and adhere to the blood vessel surface.
+Their work, published online on January 23 in the open-access, peer-reviewed journal PLOS ONE, contends that pro-inflammatory signaling molecules in blood called cytokines constitute a “switch” that induces the mechanism by which breast cancer cells “roll” and adhere to the blood vessel surface.
 The cancer cells eventually stick to and infiltrate the vessel.

 The paper’s first author is Yue Geng, graduate student in the field of biomedical engineering, working in the lab of Michael King, professor of biomedical engineering, who is the paper’s senior author.

 King’s lab members study how cancer cells spread through the bloodstream by interacting with the blood vessel wall, called the endothelium.
 Cancer cells have small molecules, called ligands, on their surfaces that find specific receptor sites on the endothelium, called selectins.
 The ligand-selectin interaction causes the cells to literally “roll” on the endothelium, slowing down and eventually adhering to the blood vessel, in a process called the metastatic cascade.
 This mechanism is identical to how white blood cells infiltrate blood vessels to reach the site of inflammation.